 More adults are in the workforce today than ever before.
 And, with obesity rates and incidents of chronic disease on the rise, worksites have become an increasingly important avenue to address poor lifestyle behaviors and encourage healthy ones.

 This toolkit will help you begin to develop a program at your worksite with the goal of improving overall health.
 The toolkit includes sample policies, surveys and data points.
-Additionally, the health department is available to assist worksites in this process and provide technical assistance following implementation.
+Additionally, the division of health is available to assist worksites in this process and provide technical assistance following implementation.

 Employee Benefits of Wellness